paulrozdeba/varanneal/README.md

 of the cost function are computed using automatic differentiation (AD) using pyadolc<sup>[2]</sup>, a Python wrapper around ADOL-C.

+### Install
+VarAnneal requires you have the following software installed on your computer:
+1.

 ### References
 [1] J. Ye, N. Kadakia, P. Rozdeba, H.D.I.
 Abarbanel, and J.C.
 Quinn.  *Improved  variational methods in statistical data assimilation.*  Nonlin.
 Proc.
 Geophys. **22**, 205-213 (2015).